smaegol/PlasFlow/README.md

 where sequence length threshold have to be provided in base pairs.
 Filtered fasta file can be then used directly for PlasFlow prediction.

-Due to a high RAM usage during the kmer frequencines calculation it is suggested to run calculations on data sets not larger than 50 000 sequences.
-We are working to improve this in the next release.

 Options available in PlasFlow include: